MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sti/ns-sti-_sti_device_status.md

  - STI_DEVICE_STATUS
 ---

-# _STI_DEVICE_STATUS structure

 ## -description

-The STI_DEVICE_STATUS structure is used as a parameter to the <a href="/windows-hardware/drivers/ddi/sti/nf-sti-istidevice-getstatus">IStiDevice::GetStatus</a> and <a href="/windows-hardware/drivers/ddi/stiusd/nf-stiusd-istiusd-getstatus">IStiUSD::GetStatus</a> methods.
+The **STI_DEVICE_STATUS** structure is used as a parameter to the [IStiDevice::GetStatus](/windows-hardware/drivers/ddi/sti/nf-sti-istidevice-getstatus) and [IStiUSD::GetStatus](/windows-hardware/drivers/ddi/stiusd/nf-stiusd-istiusd-getstatus) methods.

 ## -struct-fields